VagosTurbo/Netflix-Sleep-Timer/README.md

 3. Enable "Developer mode" in the top right corner.
 4. Click on "Load unpacked" and select the directory where you cloned or extracted the repository.

+## Chrome Web Store

+You can also install the extension directly from the [Chrome Web Store](https://chromewebstore.google.com/detail/netflix-sleep-timer/inkolgjoidkhgaangibkjdkfooebkgog).

 ## Usage

 1. Open Netflix and start playing a video.